John-Nagle-IV/Bree/Gwendalin Finds.md

-Home and shop of Gwendalin Marswath, an elderly clairvoyant who is always seeing a few seconds in the future.
+Home and shop of [[Gwendalin Marswath]], an elderly clairvoyant who is always seeing a few seconds in the future.
 In order to find what you need she needs a big